 Frozen meals have come a long way.
 While the iconic TV dinners of the 1950s were processed, bland and loaded with calories, many modern varieties offer tasty, well-rounded entrees that are healthy and ready in minutes.
 The trick is choosing the right ones.

 Today, the average American eats 72 frozen meals a year.
-So we asked Caitlin Jackson, a wellness education specialist with Sharp Rees-Stealy’s Center for Health Management to share their nutritional pros and cons.
+So we asked Melissa Hughes, a wellness education specialist with Sharp Rees-Stealy's Center for Health Management to share her nutritional pros and cons.

 When it comes to health, frozen meals tend to get a bad rap.
-They are often seen as fattening or artificial, and, as Jackson shares, some are.
+They are often seen as fattening or artificial — and some are.
 But between the processed meats and fatty casseroles are good, wholesome options, debunking these common falsehoods: